 Overnight: Haile Hotel, Awassa (1 night) (B, L, D)

 This morning departure takes us to Lake Awassa.
 Set in a volcanic crater, Awassa Lake is the smallest in the Ethiopian Rift Valley.
 Here, we may view hippos, grivet monkeys, and colobus monkeys with their wonderful white faces encircled by deep ebony crowns.
 Birdwatchers will especially enjoy such avian wonders as the silvery-cheeked hornbill, black-winged lovebird, and Abyssinian black-headed oriole.
 The city of Awassa with its diverse ethnic mix will be especially enjoyable as we walk through the daily market where colorful villagers negotiate for fish.
 Visit the Rift Valley Lakes of Abyata and Shala, part of a national park, to view the rich concentration of brightly colored flamingoes.
 Shala, the southern lake, fills a crater almost 1000 feet deep, while nearby Abyata is a shallow pond – each creating its own environmental niche.
 Continue onto Addis Ababa.

-Overnight: Dreamliner Hotel or Jupiter Hotel, Addis Ababa (1 night) (B, L, D)
+Overnight: Dreamliner Hotel or Ambassador Hotel, Addis Ababa (1 night) (B, L, D)

 Day 27: Depart Addis Ababa